Tag along with me to uncover a day in the life of a Business Analyst!

 End of Day

 Usually by 5 PM my work day ends.
-Sometimes I keep working based on what I need to finish, but I try to be good at work-life balance and knowing when to stop.
+Sometimes I keep working based on what I need to finish, but I try to have a good at work-life balance by knowing when to stop.

-Before I end each day though, I make a list of what I need to do the next day, send any follow up meeting invites and respond to any emails.
+Before I end each day though, I make a list of what I need to do the next day, send any follow up meeting invites and respond to any emails or slack messages I haven’t responded to yet.

-Usually tired, I jump in my car at the end of the day, turn on my favorite reggae or reggaetón music to go pick up my daughter and then start my other job -as mom.
+By now, I’m tired, usually I would jump in my car at the end of the day, turn on my favorite reggae or reggaetón music to go pick up my daughter and then start my other job -as mom.
+However since I’m remote, I only have a 5 minute drive to pickup my daughter and start my mom job with my little princess sooner!

-That is a typical day in my life as a Business Analyst working in an agile environment in tech.
+That is a typical day in my life as a Business Analyst working in an agile environment in tech in Atlanta.

 Read these other articles as well: